-According to Marco Polo Guides, there are four popular tours in Norway.
-My solo trip was based on the itinerary 3 option.
-For your solo backpacking Norway trip you can choose the area you want to visit and then narrow it down to fit your availability of time and money.
+According to Marco Polo Guides, (the guide I used to plan and organise my trip), there are four popular tour itineraries in Norway.
+My solo trip was based on the itinerary no.3 listed in the guide.
+For your solo trip to Norway trip, you can choose the area you want to visit and then narrow it down to fit your availability of time and money.

-is relatively short and is focused on the area around Oslo.
-It is one of the cheapest options for Norway travel.
-The itinerary includes:
+This itinerary is relatively short and is focused on the area around Oslo.
+It is one of the cheapest options to see Norway and includes:

 The duration is 6 days.

-is a round trip in the wild heartland and takes from 9 to 10 days:
+This round tour around Norway is focusing on the wild heartland and takes from 9 to 10 days:

 For this tour, you need at least 10 days.

-The best way (and most affordable too) to travel backpacking Norway alone is the railway transport.
+Once you have decided on the places to visit in Norway, the best way (and most affordable too) to travel is railway transport.
 The rail network in Norway is well developed and although the asphalt roads are also good, they are a much slower way of travel.
 That’s why bus travel is better for shorter distances.

 You can save money by buying a Eurail Pass for Norway and have a choice of several options.
 Ferries are also a common means of transport but not very cheap as an option.

-However, it is always better to be prepared and get a travel insurance before your trip.
+However, it is always better to be prepared and get travel insurance before your trip.

-You have a large choice of accommodations in Norway but no one of them is a real “budget” option.
+You have a large choice of accommodations in Norway.
+But no one of them is a really a “budget” option.
 Norway and Scandinavia, in general, is the most expensive destination in Europe.
 So, no matter what accommodation type you chose, you will never feel as you made a ‘good’ deal.

-If you are a hotel gal, you can use popular Scandinavian hotel chains like Nordic Choice Hotels and First Hotels.
-I didn’t stay (as I don’t use usually) at hostels but I haven’t heard good things about the hostel options in Norway.
-They offer basic amenities; most of them do not offer free breakfast but have kitchens that you can use to reduce your food expenses.
-While in Oslo, I stayed at Comfort Hotel Express Central Station that offered clean rooms in a convenient location and a very reasonable price.
+Cheaper accommodation options are the popular Scandinavian hotel chains Nordic Choice Hotels and First Hotels.
+In Oslo, I stayed at Comfort Hotel Xpress Central Station that offered clean rooms in a convenient location and a very reasonable price.

-What you need to know about the local culture is that Norwegians are distant people, but very helpful and polite.
-You will never be left without support or guidance if you need one, but don’t expect to make life-lasting friendships.
+Norwegians are reserved people.
+But it is typical for them to be very helpful and polite.
+They are always there to help you if you need assistance.
+Don’t be shy to ask for it if you find yourself in an uncertain situation.
+However, don’t expect to make life-lasting friendships.
 They don’t open up and they don’t like small talk.
 Respect their mentality and mirror their behaviour.